Restaurant Management Tips: Putting Together a Drinks/Bar Menu

 1) Mix it up and keep it fresh and promote

 Creativity is key.
 There’s a place for the standard items on the menu, but customers are often on the lookout for something new and interesting.
 There’s a range of things to consider when creating and changing a drinks menu.
 For example, what’s in season?
-Keeping up to date with news and social media accounts – and following the research – might also help in determining what drinks are in/out of fashion, which trends to jump on (perhaps in the form of a special or promotion) and what Australians are drinking.
+Keeping up to date with news and social media accounts – and following the research – might also help in determining what drinks are in/out of fashion, which trends to jump on (perhaps in the form of a special or promotion) and what your customers are drinking.
 Moreover, keeping an eye on what’s happening in the area might assist the venue in choosing what to stock; and a local collaboration might be key to winning local customers over.
 Once a drink-of-choice is found – promote it wherever you can!

 2) Speak to those near and far